tschutter/tschutter.github.io/pages/2018-bikepack-of-the-ct.rst

 my face as close as possible to the screen so my moisture laden breath goes out.

-Took my first dump in 4 days!

 Liam and Rachel caught up to me about a mile before the crest of the Tenmile Range.
 At that time we met an eastbound thru biker who started on Thursday.
 His goal was eight days.
-He should be on leaderboard.
+He should be on Colorado Trail Race leader board.
 When we got to the bike path at Copper, Rachel noticed that my handlebar bag was gone!
 I went back up the trail about a mile before I found it.
 Luckily it was only a foot off of the trail, it could have rolled hundreds of feet down the hill and I would have never found it.

 In the Conoco gas station right off of I-70, I pounded donuts, a huge brownie, a chocolate milk, a large lemonade, and a large bag of